 The Jalapeño Chili Pepper

 The jalapeño is the most common and renowned chili pepper in North America.
-The distinctive flavor and shape has been a mainstay of many dishes since the days of the ancient Aztec peoples.
+Its distinctive flavor and shape has been a mainstay of many dishes since the days of the ancient Aztec peoples.
 While it is most commonly green, a fully ripe jalapeño will turn red, orange, or yellow.
 The typical jalapeño is 5–10 cm (2–4 in) long.

 The jalapeño's flavor is one of the best; there is no doubting that.
 What it lacks in pure heat it easily makes up for with its iconic flavor.
-This blend is perfect for anyone who wants to spice up their food without burning their tongue.
+This blend is perfect for anyone who wants to spice up their food without burning up their tongue.